-- (4) Under the terms of the 2005 Bonus Plan, upon death or disability, each NEO may receive a pro-rated portion of the annual incentive compensation that he would have received in the absence of such termination.
-Assuming a December 31, 2014 death or disability, all NEOs were assumed to have received their full incentive compensation award for 2014 (annual cash bonus plus the value of RSU award and PRSU award (determined in each case based on the grant date value of such awards in accordance with our normal valuation methodology, at the target level, in the case of the PRSUs) and, in the case of Mr. Bhutani, the value of the LFI awards). - Pursuant to their retention agreements, in the event of an involuntary termination without "cause" or resignation for "good reason", or upon termination due to death or disability, each NEO is entitled to a pro-rated portion of the average annual bonus (or, to the extent applicable, cash distributions, and including any bonuses paid in the form of equity awards or LFI awards based on the grant date value of such awards in accordance with our normal valuation methodology, at the target level, in the case of PRSUs) paid or payable to the executive for our two completed fiscal years immediately preceding the fiscal year in which the termination occurs. - (5) Upon death and, with respect to awards granted in 2012 only, upon a change in control, LFIs will immediately vest.
+(4) Under the terms of their retention agreements, each NEO may receive a pro-rated portion of the annual incentive compensation that he would have received in the absence of such termination.
+Assuming a December 31, 2015 death or disability, all NEOs were assumed to have received their full incentive compensation award for 2015 (annual cash bonus plus the value of the PRSU award (determined in each case based on the grant date value of such awards in accordance with our normal valuation methodology, at the target level, in the case of the PRSUs) and, in the case of Mr. Bhutani, the value of the LFI awards).

+Pursuant to their retention agreements, in the event of an involuntary termination without "cause" or resignation for "good reason", or upon termination due to death or disability, each NEO is entitled to a pro-rated portion of the average annual bonus (or, to the extent applicable, cash distributions, and including any bonuses paid in the form of equity awards or LFI awards based on the grant date value of such awards in accordance with our normal valuation methodology, at the target level, in the case of PRSUs) paid or payable to the executive for our two completed fiscal years immediately preceding the fiscal year in which the termination occurs.

+- (5) Upon death, LFIs will immediately vest.
 Upon disability, or a termination without "cause" or resignation for "good reason", Mr. Bhutani may be immediately taxed on 100% of the LFIs.
-Accordingly, a percentage of the LFIs in an amount sufficient to cover taxes may be sold, and the remaining percentage will remain subject to restrictive covenants through a limited period. - (6) Under the retention agreements, each of the NEOs is entitled to 3 months' notice (or, if the Company elects, base salary in lieu of such notice period) following a termination by the Company other than for cause, death or disability.
+Accordingly, a percentage of the LFIs in an amount sufficient to cover taxes may be sold, and the remaining percentage will remain subject to restrictive covenants through a limited period. - Under the retention agreements, each of the NEOs is entitled to three months' notice (or, if the Company elects, base salary in lieu of such notice period) following a termination by the Company other than for cause, death or disability.
 In addition, for Mr. Jacobs, this notice period or salary in lieu thereof applies upon a resignation for good reason solely due to a failure by the Company to continue, following the expiration of the retention agreement, Mr. Jacobs' employment as CEO and Chairman pursuant to an agreement having terms and conditions that are reasonable and customary at the time of such expiration, except in the event that Mr. Jacobs rejects an offer of continued employment consistent with the foregoing.

 None of the NEOs is entitled to an excise tax gross-up payment with respect to Section 280G of the Code.
 Instead, the retention agreements provide for a "best net" approach, whereby change-in-control payments are limited to the threshold amount under Section 280G if it would be more favorable to the NEO on a net after-tax basis than receiving the full payments and paying the excise taxes.
 In the case of each of Messrs.
-Jacobs, Bucaille and Hoffman, in the event of a termination of his employment without "cause" or resignation for "good reason" following a change in control, he would benefit from a reduction in his payment, rather than paying the excise tax, as follows: Mr. Jacobs, a reduction of \$4,391,763; Mr. Bucaille, a reduction of \$3,415,913; and Mr. Hoffman, a reduction of \$2,662,821.
+Jacobs, Bucaille and Hoffman, in the event of a termination of his employment without "cause" or resignation for "good reason" following a change in control, he would benefit from a reduction in his payment, rather than paying the excise tax, as follows: Mr. Jacobs, a reduction of \$1,863,611; Mr. Bucaille, a reduction of \$1,936,300; and Mr. Hoffman, a reduction of \$1,872,027.
 These reductions are not reflected in the amounts set forth above.
 In the case of Messrs.
 Bhutani and Stern, it would be economically more favorable for them (after taking the excise tax into account) to receive their full payments.